-1 Scope
+1. Scope

-This voluntary ICRAN MAR standard specifies requirements for recreational service providers engaged in boat operations -- including motorized and non-motorized boats, glass-bottom boats, sailing boats, multihull boats, submerged and semi-submerged vessels, and boats used in parasailing, water skiing, and wakeboarding -- near fragile ecosystems such as coral reefs, sea grass beds and mangrove forests.
+This voluntary ICRAN MAR standard specifies requirements for recreational service providers engaged in boat operations -- including motorized and nonmotorized boats, glass-bottom boats, sailing boats, multi-hull boats, submerged and semi-submerged vessels, and boats used in parasailing, water skiing, and wakeboarding -- near fragile ecosystems such as coral reefs, sea grass beds and mangrove forests.
 It specifies general requirements for operational, safety and environmental responsibilities, and good practices that service providers shall adopt for most types of recreational boating as well as specialized requirements for scuba diving, snorkeling, recreational fishing, bareboat rentals, and water skiing and other towed recreation.
-The standard does not specify requirements for the operation of small watercraft such as kayaks, sailboards or jet skis, nor does it address business relationships with clients.
+This standard does not specify requirements for the operation of small watercraft such as kayaks, sailboards or jet skis.
+Nor does this standard address business relationships with clients.

-2 Referenced documents
+2. Referenced documents